 George B. (Gard) Strother IV has been a principal shareholder at Krekeler Strother, S.C. since shortly after joining the firm in 1995.
 Before this, he practiced law for 15 years as a shareholder at his previous law firm.
 He devotes a substantial portion of his practice to employment law, assisting clients with issues including employment discrimination, licensure, employment discipline and termination, workers compensation benefits, unemployment benefits, and employment contracts.
 He assists clients with general civil litigation involving business and other contract matters, and select family law cases.
 He also addresses the basic estate planning and probate needs of the firm’s clientele.

-Mr. Strother has approximately 41 years of civil and criminal litigation experience.
+Mr. Strother has approximately 45 years of civil and criminal litigation experience.
 He has served as lead trial counsel in upwards of 90-100 cases tried to juries in Dane County and neighboring counties.
 He has tried a far greater number of cases to courts and administrative agencies.
 Cases tried, in addition to numerous employment-related disputes, have included first-degree murder, numerous felony and misdemeanor cases, divorce and family cases, traffic offences, personal injury, contract and other business disputes, contested probate, and juvenile court proceedings.
-He has served as lead counsel in upwards of 30 cases in the Wisconsin Court of Appeals and the Wisconsin Supreme Court.
+He has served as lead counsel in upwards of 30 cases before the Wisconsin Court of Appeals and the Wisconsin Supreme Court.

 Outside of the office, Mr. Strother’s interests include golf, fishing, woodworking, and cooking.
 He volunteers a great deal of his time to his local community’s government and to the Yahara Fishing Club, Inc., an organization that promotes fishing and fishing resources for its members and the public.
 When he is not helping a youngster learn how to reel in his first fish, Mr. Strother also really enjoys spending time with his wife and visiting their daughter, who is soon to start graduate school in London, England.